How to Improve your Motorhome’s Fuel Efficiency

 The simple equation here is that the less your motorhome weighs, the more fuel-efficient it will be.

-It’s difficult to know how large a motorhome you need if you’ve never experienced one before.
+It’s difficult to know how large a motorhome you need if you’ve never experienced one.
 To determine which size and shape work for you and your on-road living requirements, consider trying before you buy

 inside Wilderness motorhome headquarters